 Nursing is an in-demand profession within the health care sector.
-Here are some skills you can add to your resume to land your next job as a nurse.
+Explore skills you can add to your resume to land your next job as a nurse.

-The short answer is that you must consider what a specific hiring manager is seeking in a specific nurse job opening.
-There are many types of hospitals and clinics that want to hire a nurse who will be the right fit for their needs and culture.
+The short answer is that you can consider what a specific hiring manager is seeking in a specific nurse job opening.
+Many types of hospitals and clinics want to hire a nurse who will be the right fit for their needs and culture.
 Your resume should feature relevant skills even if you don't have a dedicated skills section.

-The good news is that jobs in health care are expected to increase 13 percent from 2021 to 2031, according to the US Bureau of Labor Statistics [1].
+The good news is that jobs in health care are expected to increase much faster than average from 2023 to 2033, according to the US Bureau of Labor Statistics [1].
 For nurses, the projected job growth rate is 6 percent [2].
 That means ample opportunity to let your resume shine.

-Here are some skills you can add to your resume to land your next nursing job.
+Discover skills you can add to your nursing resume to land your next nursing job.
 You’ll also learn where to place them to elevate your resume.

 Within the field of nursing, you'll need both technical skills—also called hard skills, or the skills you use to perform tasks—and workplace skills—also called soft skills, or the skills that describe how you approach your tasks.
-To move forward in your nursing career, you’ll want to demonstrate to prospective employers that you have both the hard and soft skills necessary to be a successful nurse.
+To move forward in your nursing career, you’ll want to demonstrate to prospective employers that you have both the technical and workplace skills necessary to be a successful nurse.

 All RNs must be able to do the basics of clinical care, such as monitoring vital signs, checking symptoms, and more.
 You should also know the normal ranges of blood pressure and heart rate for each type of patient.

 How to show it: Focus on quantifying your professional experience.
-If you have any internships, you might comment on the number of patients you treated at any given time.
-"Provided basic care for 20 patients in the outpatient floor," or "Got promoted to treating urgent care patients after caring for 200 patients in one year."
+If you have any internships, you might comment on the number of patients you treat at any given time.
+"Provided basic care for 20 patients on the outpatient floor," or "Got promoted to treating urgent care patients after caring for 200 patients in one year."

 As an RN, you need to know how to maintain a patient’s safety.
-This can include transporting a patient from their bed to the bathroom, or providing an alternative for using the bathroom.
-You’ll be responsible for keeping rooms and supplies sanitary to minimize the risk for infection.
+This can include transporting a patient from their bed to the bathroom or providing an alternative for using the bathroom.
+You’ll be responsible for keeping rooms and supplies sanitary to minimize the risk of infection.

 How to show it: Proficiency with tools should be mentioned.
-If you have experience with portable monitors, automated IV pumps, wearable devices, electronic health records (EHR), telehealth and any accompanying apps, be sure to mention them in the skills section or in a line on your work experience.
-Specific software such as EHR coding programs could also be included.
+If you have experience with portable monitors, automated IV pumps, wearable devices, electronic health records (EHR), or telehealth and any accompanying apps, be sure to mention them in the skills section or in a line on your work experience.
+Specific software, such as EHR coding programs, could also be included.

 You’ll need to know how to count and identify medications, including understanding what symptoms and diseases they treat.

-How to show it: Understanding specific medications can be difficult to portray on a resume because it's expected that nurses know what to prescribe.
+How to show it: Understanding specific medications can be difficult to portray on a resume because it's expected that nurses know how to administer a prescribed medication.
 However, it could be helpful to note if you have had success streamlining the internal processes for administering medication for efficiency.

-Some nurses are specialized in fields such as oncology, geriatrics, newborn intensive care unit (NICU), emergency room (ER), and more.
+Some nurses specialize in fields such as oncology, geriatrics, newborn intensive care unit (NICU), emergency room (ER), and more.

 If you are aiming for a particular specialization within nursing—especially if you have received the accreditation—then you should definitely tailor your skills and experiences on your resume to the job you’re applying for.